hotosm/fmtm/README.md

 ## ODK Central server

-An ODK Central server which functions as the back end for the field data collectors' ODK Collect apps on their Android phones.
+An ODK Central server functions as the back end for the field data collectors.
+ODK Collect is an application that can be downloaded on Android phones.
 Devs must have access to an ODK Central server with a username and password granting admin credentials.

-[Here are the instructions for setting up an ODK Central server on Digital Ocean](https://docs.getodk.org/central-install-digital-ocean/) (it's very similar on AWS or whatever)
+[Here are the instructions for setting up an ODK Central server on Digital Ocean](https://docs.getodk.org/central-install-digital-ocean/) (It's very similar on AWS)

 ## Field Mapping Tasking Manager Web App